ai4colonoscopy/Colon-X/docs/1-how-to-download-data.md

   | Data #31 | Endo4IE | 2,741 | 132 | 1,140 | [Link](https://data.mendeley.com/datasets/3j3tmghw33/1) |
   | Data #32 | Nerthus | 3,315 | 552 | 1,658 | [Link](https://www.kaggle.com/datasets/waltervanhuissteden/the-nerthus-dataset) |

-- **Accessing our JSON files.** Once you have successfully requested and downloaded the original images, you can download the VQA JSON files provided in our project, which contains four data parts: ColonVQA/ColonEval/ColonPert/ColonReason (Coming soon ...).
+- **Accessing our JSON files.** Once you have successfully requested and downloaded the original images, you can download the VQA JSON files provided in our project, which contains four data parts: ColonVQA/ColonEval/ColonPert/ColonReason ([🤗 Huggingface](https://huggingface.co/datasets/ai4colonoscopy/Colon-X) | [Gdrive](https://drive.google.com/drive/folders/1BDC3sCQkxzdks_Mh3yT9J8g2F8mv7i64?usp=sharing)).

 - **Reorganize file structure.** If you downloaded the images from a public link, their folder layout may differ from the one used in our project.
 Please use the paths specified in the JSON files as a guide and arrange the images accordingly so that your directory structure aligns with what the Colon-X project expects.